 The bottom line

 For the best all-round bedroom projector in 2026, the XGIMI Horizon Ultra is our top pick — quiet, 4K, and smart enough to replace a bedroom TV.
-Choose the BenQ TH690ST if your room is too small for a standard throw, the Samsung The Freestyle Gen 2 if you want to watch on the ceiling, the XGIMI MoGo 3 Pro for the best value smart pick, or the TMY V08 if you just want a cheap big screen in the dark.
+Choose the BenQ TH671ST if your room is too small for a standard throw, the Samsung The Freestyle Gen 2 if you want to watch on the ceiling, the XGIMI MoGo 3 Pro for the best value smart pick, or the TMY V08 if you just want a cheap big screen in the dark.
 Watching elsewhere in the house too?
 See our best home theater projector and best portable projector guides.
+Setting up a rented room instead, where mounting isn’t an option?
+Our best projector for dorm room guide covers the same no-mount, quiet-running priorities for a shared space.
+For more close-range options like the TH671ST, our best short throw projector guide ranks six picks for tight rooms.
+If built-in streaming matters most, see our best smart projector roundup.